mongodb/mongo-cxx-driver/CONTRIBUTING.rst

 JIRA Tickets
 ------------

-All commits to the MongoDB repository must reference an issue in the `SERVER project`_ of the MongoDB JIRA.
+All commits to the C++ driver  repository must reference an issue in the `CXX project`_ of the MongoDB JIRA.
 Before creating any new tickets, please search the existing backlog for any open tickets that represent your change request.
 If there is not one, then you should create a new ticket.
+Tickets specific to the legacy driver should be filed the label `legacy-cxx`_.

 For bugs, please clearly describe the issue you are resolving, including the platforms on which the issue is present and clear steps to reproduce.